thisisnitishyadav/Job-Listing-App/README.md

 A simple, yet powerful job listing app where job seekers can browse and apply for jobs.
 This application is designed to streamline the hiring process, providing a user-friendly platform for job seekers.

 ## Features

-- **Employer Features**:
-  - Post job openings with descriptions, requirements, and other details.
-  - View applicants who have applied to their jobs.

 - **Job Seeker Features**:
   - Browse job listings by category, location, and other filters.